Clothing & Footwear

 Protect with waterproofing

 Once conditioned and dry, apply a leather waterproofing product for weather protection.
 Buff to a shine if desired.
+Wax-based products give the most water resistance for harsh winters; spray-on protectors are easier and dry faster but need more frequent reapplication.

 Pro Tips